binaris/functions-examples/slack-pi-command/README.md

 > Note: We subtract one from the input value because the first 3 in π is not considered a "digit"

-Don't forget to include the package at the top
+Don't forget to `require` the package at the top

 ```diff
  const { parse } = require('query-string');